-The Fund has a Responsible Investment Policy Framework and a separate Climate Change Policy, both of which are reviewed regularly by the Pensions Authority.
+The Fund has a Responsible Investment Policy Framework and a separate Climate Change Policy, both of which were last agreed by Pensions Authority in March 2023.

 C8 Local Pension Board

 The Pension Board was established in April 2015 in accordance with the Public Service Pensions Act 2013, the national statutory governance framework delivered through the LGPS Regulations and guidance as issued by the Scheme Advisory Board.